Vision and School format

 The team accepts a challenge by a collaborating scientist from Ecology, Biology or Social Sciences and develops in three weeks a new web-based prototype for data analysis and management.
 The school strongly encourages the participation of all genders and various backgrounds.

 Students are introduced to Open Source software solutions (scientific programming, web interfaces, database, GIS and data analysis); they discuss, design and develop the new system interacting with scientists.
 They learn to select tools, organize their own workplan, and respond with a new solution to a problem of ethical interest.
-A working prototype web solution and technical results are presented at the end of the three week period.
+A working prototype web solution and technical results are presented at the end of the two week period.

 The project activities are developed mostly in teamwork as in a true research environment, that is informal and of high quality in resources, competence and organization.
 Each student can differently contribute to project with ideas, software code or data preparation, design of new web interfaces, project presentation.